Ken-VZ/Ken-CV-Testing/Kenneth_VanZuiden.md

 # About Me

-I am an undergraduate Physics student at Western Illinois University.
+I am an undergraduate physics student at Western Illinois University, current Astrophysics Research Assist and a Firearms Assembler in my college breaks.
+Below highlights many things I have done.
+Many times are instances of problem solving, which I do enjoy a lot.

 # Showcase Contents